monolyth-php/reroute/README.md

 > route starts with `/` doesn't have any special meaning.

 What `then` returns can be really anything.
-If you pass a callable, that in turn should eventually return a string or something `__toString`able.
+If you pass a callable, that in turn should eventually return something non-callable.
 Hence, the following four forms are equivalent:

 ```php
 <?php